xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2019-12-22-xmas-list-parser.md

     }
 ```

-There is Discriminated Union to model the behaviour, either naughty or nice.
-A record for the
+First the `Behaviour` is modelled as a discriminated union: either `Naughty` or `Nice`.

-Gift that holds the name of the gift and the quantity.
-And finally a Child to model the name of the child,
+A record for the `Gift` holds the name of a gift and the quantity.

-their behaviour and a list of Gifts they are getting.
-The overall output of a successful parse will be a
+The `Child` record models the name of the child, their behaviour and a list of gifts they are getting.
-`Child list`.
+The overall output of a successfully parsing the text will be a list of `Child` records.

 ### Parsing